U.S. Scholar Program

 In principle, Scholar awards to Korea are not extendable/renewable.

-Some awards are only available with specific Korean host institutions (e.g., Distinguished Scholar at Yonsei University, Peace Studies (Teaching) Program at Kyung Hee University).
+Some awards are only available with specific Korean host institutions (e.g., Distinguished Scholar at Yonsei University).
 Others can be done with any number of affiliates in Korea.

-Please see the program pages of the Research and Teaching/Research programs for a list of example host institutions which have supported scholars in the past.
+Please see the program pages for a list of example host institutions which have supported scholars in the past.
 More information about Korea’s robust higher education system and institutions can also be found at www.studyinkorea.go.kr or www.moe.go.kr

 Letter of invitation requirements vary according to the specific Scholar award for which you are applying.
-Please visit cies.org for application requirements.
+Please visit fulbrightscholars.org for application requirements.

 No, there are no Korean language requirements for Scholar awards to Korea.
 However, if undertaking research in Korea, a scholar should have sufficient Korean language proficiency to successfully complete their proposed research project.